shashankstar/shashank-diet-planner-f/README.md

 # Shashank's Smart Diet Planner

-A vegetarian diet planner built using Flask and hosted on Render.
+A vegetarian diet planner built using Flask, deployable on Render.